 This doesn't have a proper term, but it can best be described as "mental fatigue."
 You become essentially so tired of dealing with anxiety that you start to become emotional at the slightest hint of anxiety symptoms.

 Anxiety also creates fear, and fear itself is a powerful emotion.
 When you encounter a fearful thought or a fear-inducing problem, the more afraid you are, the more you are emotional as a response to that fear.

-Once you experience one heavy emotion, it's possible to experience others - especially when those emotions are so negative.
+Once you experience a heavy emotion, it's possible to experience others - especially when those emotions are so negative.
 It's not unlikely to find that your fear was so pronounced that you ultimately become more prone to sadness, anger, etc. as a result.